michaeleggers/vkal/README.md

 glfwDestroyWindow(window);
 glfwTerminate();
 ```
-The full example code for the example presented here can be found [here](https://github.com/michaeleggers/vkal/blob/master/src/examples/textures.c)
+The full code for this example presented can be found [here](https://github.com/michaeleggers/vkal/blob/master/src/examples/texture.c)

 ## Building the examples
+The following libraries are used:

+* [stb_image](https://github.com/nothings/stb) for loading image-data (PNG, JPG, ...)
+* [tinyobjloader-c](https://github.com/syoyo/tinyobjloader-c) for loading OBJ model files
+* [GLFW3](https://www.glfw.org/) for input handling and window-creation

+Thanks to the authors of those libs, creating the examples was much easier.
+Thank you!

+Since the examples use some win32 specific code to load files from disk the examples will
+not build on any other platform at the moment.
+Sorry!

+The root directory contains a `build.bat` that can build the examples.